 Owning a dog is an awesome responsibility.
 There is nothing better than arriving home after a long day to find your pet waiting for you.
 The unbridled love and affection are guaranteed to make you happy, no matter how bad your day was.
 Your dog is always ready to listen to you, always willing to play and is unquestioningly loyal and devoted.
 What more could you ask for in a friend?

 Being a dog owner requires a great deal of commitment on your part.
 Your canine friend needs lots of proper care and attention to grow healthy and strong.
-Since different dog breeds have differing needs, you need to do quite a bit of research to ensure you can give your pet the best care possible, but often herbs can be a good bet, especially turmeric for dogs with arthritis or just older dogs in general.
+Since different dog breeds have different needs, you need to do quite a bit of research to ensure you can give your pet the best care possible, but often herbs can be a good bet, especially turmeric for dogs with arthritis or just older dogs in general.

 Whether you are a novice or experienced dog owner, you need all the help you can get to keep your companion healthy.
 Here are the top ten tips to get you started on the right foot…